 Case in point

 But as the concert neared, I became sort of indifferent about it.
 I had a babysitter lined up, but decided to put the tickets on Stub Hub and do something else instead.
 A friend and I subsequently planned to get together that night, and when we were talking about what to do I mentioned still having the concert tickets.
-So, we decided to go.
+So, at the last minute, we decided to go.